false

 The Mentally Healthy Futures Project is a five-year project (2023-2027) aimed at building partnerships and providing holistic, evidence-based policy recommendations to improve the mental health of Australians now and into the future.

-Mentally Healthy Futures seeks to improve mental health outcomes for young Australians by examining current trends and social determinants, and by listening to, and working with, those with lived experience.
+The Mentally Healthy Futures Project aims to improve mental health outcomes for Australians by examining current trends and the social determinants of mental health, with its work enriched by the expertise of people with lived and living experience.

-This project also supports the continuation of Australia’s Mental Health Think Tank, a world-first initiative established in 2020, bringing together experts from across the mental health sector to produce unified evidence-based directives for research and policy.
+This project also supports the continuation of Australia’s Mental Health Think Tank, Australia’s first Think Tank in mental health (established in 2020), bringing together experts from across the mental health sector to produce unified evidence-based directives for research and policy.

-The Mentally Healthy Futures Project will democratise evidence by drawing together the highest-quality global and local knowledge from diverse sources – including academic literature, original research, policy case studies, and lived experience accounts.
+The Mentally Healthy Futures Project democratises diverse streams of evidence, drawing together the highest-quality global and local knowledge including academic literature, original research data, policy case studies, and lived experience expertise.

 Our people